 12. The Step Pyramid of Djoser Is the Oldest Egyptian Pyramid

-The Step Pyramid of Djoser was the very first pyramid built by the Ancient Egyptians and is the earliest large monument built with stone.
-Earlier royal tombs were constructed from mud brick.
-Djoser sourced granite from the far south at Aswan, and limestone from the other side of the Nile river for his vizier Imhotep to oversee construction.
+The Step Pyramid of Djoser was the first pyramid built by the Ancient Egyptians and is the earliest large stone monument.
+Earlier tombs of Egyptian kings were constructed from mud brick.
+Djoser sourced granite from the far south of Egypt around Aswan and limestone from the other side of the Nile River.
+His vizier, Imhotep, oversaw construction.

-The Aswan granite was used to line the King’s chamber inside the pyramid.
-The Step Pyramid’s construction could have been meant to act as a staircase for Djoser to move from his earthly body to the afterlife.
+The Aswan granite was used to line the chamber of the tomb walls inside the pyramid.
+The Step Pyramid’s construction may have been intended to represent a staircase for Djoser to transition from his earthly body to the afterlife.

 11. The Red Pyramid Was Egypt’s First True (Smooth-Sided) Pyramid

-The pyramids were built for pharaohs to protect their sarcophagus and guide them towards the sun in the afterlife.
-The Red Pyramid of Sneferu at Dahshur is Ancient Egypt’s first true pyramid, meaning it is smooth-sided.
+The pyramids were built for the Pharaohs, to protect their sarcophagi and guide them towards the sun in the afterlife.
+The Red Pyramid of Sneferu at Dahshur was Ancient Egypt’s first true pyramid, with smooth sides rather than steps.
 It was designed to resemble the sun’s rays.
-It is the flattest pyramid of Ancient Egypt, with the gentlest slope, which unfortunately made it easy for robbers to walk along and steal the white limestone that covered the red underneath.
+It is the flattest pyramid of Ancient Egypt, with the gentlest slope, which unfortunately made it easy for robbers to walk along and steal the white limestone that covered the red stone blocks underneath.

 10. The Three Giza Pyramids Are Aligned

-From the Great Pyramid of Khufu in the northeast of the necropolis to Khafre’s pyramid, and to the smaller pyramid of Menkaure in the southeast, the southeastern corners of all three Giza pyramids are aligned diagonally.
+From the Great Pyramid of the Pharaoh Khufu in the northeast of the Giza necropolis to Khafre’s pyramid, and to the smaller pyramid of Menkaure in the southeast, the southeastern corners of all three structures in the Giza pyramid complex on the West Bank of the Nile are aligned diagonally.

-The structures were arranged deliberately so each of these corners pointed directly to the Temple of Ra at Heliopolis and in concert with the constellation Orion.
-Pharaohs of the 4th Dynasty believed themselves directly descended from Ra, so by angling their pyramids perfectly, their tombs were a natural part of the daily life cycle of the sun at the heart of their religion.
+The structures were arranged deliberately so that each of these corners pointed directly to the Temple of Ra at Heliopolis and aligned with the constellation Orion.
+Pharaohs of the 4th Dynasty believed themselves to be directly descended from Ra.
+By angling their pyramids on the Giza plateau perfectly, their tombs became a natural part of the daily life cycle of the sun, at the heart of their religion.

-9. Pyramids Had a Secret Chamber Where the Deceased’s Soul Rested
+9. The Pyramids Had a Secret Chamber Where the Deceased’s Soul Rested

-Just as important to the pharaohs as their pyramid was a secret chamber called Serdab.
-A Serdab was close to the pharaoh’s mummy, where his Ka statue (the statue holding the king’s life essence after death) was kept.
+Just as important to a pharaoh as the imposing pyramid structure was a secret chamber called a Serdab.
+A Serdab was close to the pharaoh’s mummy, where his Ka statue, the statue holding the king’s life essence after death, was kept.

 Ancient Egyptians believed that if the pharaoh’s mummy was destroyed, his spirit could live on inside the Ka statue.
-Given the very real threat of tombs being robbed and looted the Serdab and Ka statue were hugely important to the pharaoh maintaining a pleasant and peaceful afterlife.
+Given the very real threat of tombs being robbed and looted, the Serdab and Ka statue were hugely important to the pharaoh in maintaining a pleasant and peaceful afterlife.

 8. The Pyramid Texts Are the Oldest Known Religious Texts in the World

-200 years after the Pyramid of Menkaure was built came the Pyramid of King Unas at Saqqara.
-On the walls of its burial chamber, the “Pyramid texts” were found; magical spells in hieroglyph form meant to help King Unas’ soul leave his body and commence its journey to the afterlife.
+Two hundred years after the Pyramid of Menkaure was built came the Pyramid of King Unas at Saqqara.
+On the walls of its burial chamber, the “Pyramid Texts” were found – magical spells in hieroglyphic form meant to help King Unas’ soul leave his body and begin its journey to the afterlife.

-The oldest known religious texts in the world, pyramid texts have been hugely influential in learning about pharaohs and the roles and the responsibilities they had in everyday life.
-The Unas Pyramid texts also provide the first reference to Osiris, the god of the Underworld.
+The oldest known religious texts in the world, the Pyramid Texts have been hugely influential in learning about pharaohs and the roles and responsibilities they had in everyday life.
+The Unas Pyramid Texts also provide the first reference to Osiris, the god of the Underworld.

 7. Climbing the Great Pyramids Is Forbidden

-Tourists and Cairo locals attempt to climb to the top of the Great Pyramid of Khufu more often than you think.
-Most are arrested or detained on-site before being let go without charge because, under Egyptian law climbing the pyramid is prohibited but not illegal.
-In 2016 a 16-year-old German tourist was able to climb the pyramid in just over 8 minutes, while recently, a local threw rocks at authorities and damaged the wooden mast at the top used to measure the Great Pyramid’s height.
+Tourists and Cairo locals attempt to climb to the top of the Great Pyramid of Khufu more often than you might think.
+Most are arrested or detained on-site before being let go without charge because, under Egyptian law, climbing the Egypt Pyramids of Giza is prohibited but not illegal.
+In 2016, a 16-year-old German tourist was able to climb the pyramid in just over 8 minutes, while recently, a local threw rocks at authorities and damaged the wooden mast at the top used to measure the Great Pyramid’s height.

 6. The Last of the Egyptian Pyramids Was Made from Mud Bricks

 The last Royal Pyramid of Egypt was built by King Ahmose I at Abydos, far to the south of the more famous pyramids at Giza, Saqqara, and Dahshur.
-His pyramid stood around 50 meters in height, was part of a traditional large mortuary complex, and was built with very steep sides.
+His pyramid stood around 50 meters high, was part of a traditional large mortuary temple complex, and had very steep sides.

 The Ahmose pyramid collapsed into rubble as it was made primarily from mud brick, which couldn’t hold up over time like the gigantic limestone blocks used in pyramids further north.